cXyn-h/Discordpy-Dialogs/README.md

   * **filters** -- optional list of functions that take the current node and event to determine if the incoming event should trigger a response from the node.
   * **actions** -- optional list of functions that take the current node and event, and which effectively is how the node responds to the event. this is the main section for changing node data due to event
   * **schedule_close** -- optional field whose value is one of "node", "session", or ["node", "session"]. setting for whether or not this node and/or session data should be closed and deleted after the event on this node is handled.
 This setting also appearts in the transition settings. see that for how they work together
-  * **transitions** -- optional list nested in each event type that describes settings for how to make a transition to next node.
+  * **transitions** -- optional list nested in each event type that describes settings for how to transition to further node(s).
 When an event happens all the transitions listed under that event type are filtered every time.
 Each item is a single transition with settings:
     * **node_names** -- required identifier of next node to go to or a list of multiple node identifiers. list is handy when the process to handle transitioning to multiple nodes is the same.
     * **transition_filters** -- an optional list of functions that takes the current node, event, and the name of the next node to decide if this specific event triggers this transition to happen
     * **transition_actions** -- optional list of functions that takes the current node, event, and next node object to handle the process of transitioning.
 This is the main section for changing node data based on transtion or handling any special cases of transferring data to next node.